CyberNaught-XyZ/gh-horoscope/README.md

 ### 🃏 **Programming Tarot Cards**
 Yeah, I made a whole tarot deck for programmers.
 Draw cards like "The Merge Conflict", "Stack Overflow Guidance", and "The Infinite Loop".
 It's either surprisingly therapeutic or gives you paranoia :).
+(New full deck of tarot cards added! they've been inspired by real tarot cards every real card is in there with a programming twist)

 ```bash
 gh horoscope --tarot    # Full mystical card reading